emanguy/Curse-of-Strahd/Locations/Barovia/Van Richten's Tower.md

 * A wizard named [[Khazan]] helped build [[Castle Ravenloft]] and retired to Lake Baratok where he built this tower
 * The tower would have fallen if [[Khazan]] hadn't put up magic wards
 * [[Rudolph van Richten]] found the tower and set up shop here, then went to live in [[Vallaki]]
-* [[Esmerelda d'Avenir]] now lives here but isn't present when the characters arrive
+* [[Ezmerelda d'Avenir]] now lives here but isn't present when the characters arrive

 ## Approaching the Tower
 > You come to a cold mountain lake enclosed by misty woods and rocky bluffs.
 Thick fog creeps across the dark, still waters.
 The trail ends at a grass-covered causeway that stretches a hundred yards across the lake to a flat, marshy island with a stone tower on it.
 The tower is old and decrepit, with collapsing scaffolds clinging to one side where a large gash has split the wall.
 Timeworn griffon statues, their wings and flanks covered with moss, perch atop buttresses that support the walls.